JonathanDPotter/portfolio-next/README.md

 ## Technologies used

-This site was written in typescript with react and does not utilize a back-end.
-After completing it in react as a single-page-app, I decided to convert it to a multi-page server-side rendered next.js app.
+This site was written inTypeScriptwith React and does not utilize a back-end.
+After completing it in React as a single-page-app, I decided to convert it to a multi-page server-side rendered next.js app.
 I would probably structure it a little differently if I were to write it in next.js from the beggining, but converting it was a good introduction to next.js and using scss modules.
 I use scss for styling, the context api for global state management, react-intersection-observer for scroll events, react-markdown to display markdown, react-pdf to display my resume, react-modal to show modals, uuid for element keys, and fontawesome for icons.

 ---